marielpacada/tl.reactjs.org/content/tutorial/tutorial.md

 Hindi kailangan ng nakaraang karanasan sa React para i-kumpleto itong tutorial.

-## Before We Start the Tutorial {#before-we-start-the-tutorial}
+## Bago Natin Umpisahan ang Tutorial {#bago-natin-umpisahan-ang-tutorial}

-We will build a small game during this tutorial. **You might be tempted to skip it because you're not building games -- but give it a chance.** The techniques you'll learn in the tutorial are fundamental to building any React app, and mastering it will give you a deep understanding of React.
+Gagawa tayo ng munting laro gamit nitong tutorial. **You might be tempted to skip it because you're not building games -- but give it a chance.** The techniques you'll learn in the tutorial are fundamental to building any React app, and mastering it will give you a deep understanding of React.

 >Tip
 >